enkidevs/curriculum/General/Networking/tools-to-interact-with-networks.md

 It stands to reason that their complexity increased as well in favour of automated, faster, more reliable and secure communication.

-Therefore, interacting with **networks** can intimidate numerous users.
+Due to this complexity, interacting with **networks** can intimidate numerous users.

 Luckily, most operating systems, counting **Linux**, **OSX**, **Windows** and even **Chrome OS** provide a variety of utilities to make these interactions easier.